 - We are the recognized online video platform market leader.
-In 2014, our customers used Video Cloud to deliver an average of approximately 1.5 billion video streams per month, which we believe is more video streams per month than any other professional solution.
-Frost & Sullivan awarded us the Global Market Leadership Award for Online Video Platforms in 2014.
-In 2012, 2013 and 2014, we were also selected to the Deloitte Technology Fast 500 list. - We have established a global presence.
+In 2015, our customers used Video Cloud to deliver an average of approximately 1.8 billion video streams per month, which we believe is more video streams per month than any other professional solution.
+We have over recent years received numerous awards for our market leadership from industry analysts such as Frost & Sullivan, ABI Research and Forrester. - We have established a global presence.
 We have established a global presence, beginning with our first non-U.S. customer in 2007, and continuing with the expansion of our operations into Europe, Japan, Asia Pacific and the Middle East.
 Today, we have employees in nine countries.
 We built our solutions to be localized into almost any language and currently offer 24/7 customer support worldwide.
-As of December 31, 2014, organizations throughout the world used Video Cloud to reach viewers in approximately 245 countries and territories. - We have high visibility and predictability in our business.
+As of December 31, 2015, organizations throughout the world used Video Cloud to reach viewers in approximately 245 countries and territories. - We have high visibility and predictability in our business.
 We sell our subscription and support services through monthly, quarterly or annual contracts and recognize revenue ratably over the committed term.
 The majority of our revenue comes from annual contracts.
 Our existing contracts provide us with visibility into revenue that has not yet been recognized.
-We have also achieved an overall recurring dollar retention rate of at least 86% in each of the last four fiscal quarters, including 88%, 99%, 86% and 101% for the three months ended March 31, 2014, June 30, 2014, September 30, 2014 and December 31, 2014, respectively.
+We have also achieved an overall recurring dollar retention rate of at least 88% in each of the last four fiscal quarters, including 91%, 88%, 101% and 98% for the three months ended March 31, 2015, June 30, 2015, September 30, 2015 and December 31, 2015, respectively.
 Our business model and customer loyalty provide greater levels of recurring revenue and predictability compared to traditional, perpetual-license business models. - We have customers of all sizes across multiple industries.
 We offer different editions of our products tailored to meet the needs of organizations of various sizes, from large global enterprises to small and medium-sized businesses, across industries.
-Our offerings range from entry-level editions to enterprise-level editions used by multiple departments in a single organization. - Our management team has experience building and scaling software companies.
+Our offerings range from entry-level editions to enterprise-level editions used by multiple departments in a single organization.

+• Our management team has experience building and scaling software companies.
 Our senior leadership team has built innovative software platform businesses.
-Members of our senior leadership team have held senior product, business and technology roles at companies such as Adobe, Allaire, Amazon Web Services, Citrix, EMC, Lycos and Macromedia.
+Members of our senior leadership team have held senior product, business and technology roles at companies such as Adobe, Allaire, Amazon Web Services, AT&T, Citrix, Lycos and Macromedia.